-Pour your favourite smelling coffee beans and the vanilla pods into the mason jar.
-Add a few drops of the essence and insert a candle in the center pushing down slightly.
+Pour your favourite-smelling coffee beans and the vanilla pods into the mason jar.
+Add a few drops of the essence and insert a candle in the centre pushing down slightly.
 Make sure the candle is stable; you don’t want to burn the new house down.
 It’s best to use a candle that burns from the inside and doesn’t drip wax.
 We learnt the hard way the first time we made these.
-When the candle melts you’re left with one big blob of melted candle wax and coffee beans :-(Tie a ribbon around the neck of the jar (I used burlap to add to the rustic charm) and add a cinnamon stick for some oomph.
+When the candle melts, you’re left with one big blob of melted candle wax and coffee beans :-(Tie a ribbon around the neck of the jar (I used burlap to add to the rustic charm) and add a cinnamon stick for some oomph.

 Some things to keep in mind when making coffee and vanilla candles

-- Use a glass container that can handle heat.
-Those really thin glass jars could crack or even worse explode.
+- Use a glass container that can handle the heat.
+Those really thin glass jars could crack or, even worse, explode.

-- Choose a container that has a larger enough opening to let air circulate nicely.
+- Choose a container with a larger enough opening to let air circulate nicely.

 - Candles should never be left unattended.
-Never ever.
+Never.

-- Coffee beans oxidize with exposure to oxygen and heat so they will lose their smell after about 2 months.
-Add them to your garden, they make great compost 😉
+- Coffee beans oxidize with exposure to oxygen and heat, losing their smell after about two months.
+Add them to your garden; they make great compost 😉